diazrenata/ldats2020/analysis/report.md

 --------------------

 -   3 seeds
--   0 or 1 changepoint
+-   0, 1, or 2 changepoints
--   I am currently running a set with 2 changepoints.
 -   2, 3, or 6 topics
 -   ~1 or ~year
 -   1000 iterations